Airship Glossary

 Apple News

-Apple News is a news aggregator for iOS and MacOS.
+Apple News is a news aggregator for iOS and macOS.
 An Apple News notification is a push notification that links to an Apple News story.
 Apple News notifications are available to select publishers.
-If you are interested in sending Apple News notifications, contact your Airship Account Manager.

 See Apple News messages.